More about: 20 Best Things To Do in Madrid

 - Stroll around the stalls in Plaza Mayor if you go to Madrid at Christmas time

-There is no doubt that there are spectacular restaurants in Madrid, but if you really want to try the authentic local gastronomy, the city's best kept secret is its neighbourhood markets.
+There is no doubt that there are spectacular restaurants in Madrid, but if you really want to try the authentic local gastronomy, the best kept secret in the city is its neighbourhood markets.

-The well-known Mercado de San Miguel is a delight to the eye and the taste buds, with plenty of options for gourmets, and despite having become a tourist attraction it hasn't lost any of its authenticity.
+The well-known Mercado de San Miguel is a delight for the eye and the taste buds, with plenty of options for the most sybarite, and despite having become a tourist attraction it has not lost any of its authenticity.

 However, if you want something totally genuine, head to the Mercado de La Cebada, in the heart of La Latina, or my favourite, the Mercado de San Antón in Chueca, where you won't find so many crowds and can enjoy one of the best beers in the city with some papas arrugadas, croquettes and international delicacies.
 You can also book one of the wine and tapas tours available in Madrid.